pdm-pcb/vklearnin/docs/00zDefinitions.md

 A [vk::Fence](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkFence.html) is a comparatively crude synchronization primitive which will emit a signal when prompted to do so.
 A call to [WaitForFences()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkWaitForFences.html) will halt execution on a given thread until the fence(s) in question emit the required signal.

 ## Semaphore
-Traditionally, a mutex is a **MUT**ually **EX**clusive control on some shared resource, while a Semaphore is a, "[signal bearer](https://en.wikipedia.org/wiki/Semaphore)."
+Traditionally, a mutex is a **MUT**ually **EX**clusive control on some shared resource, while a Semaphore is a [signal bearer](https://en.wikipedia.org/wiki/Semaphore).
 Vulkan offers the [vk::Semaphore](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSemaphore.html) as a more flexible signaling mechanism when compared to fences.

 ## Render Pass
 In keeping with modern rendering techniques, Vulkan presumes your program will require some number of passes to render a given scene.
 A [vk::RenderPass](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkRenderPass.html) is the first layer of this flavorful cake which facilitates such an approach.